infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 ```
 $> infinit-user --create --name alice --key ~/.ssh/id_rsa
-Passphrase: ********
+Key passphrase: ********
 Locally generated user "alice".
 ```

-_**WARNING**: Keep in mind that your Infinit user identity must never fall into someone else’s hands.
-The user identity file is the equivalent of an SSH key file and must therefore be kept private at all times._
+_**WARNING**: The user identity file is the equivalent of an SSH key file and must therefore be kept private at all times._

 ### Sign up on the Hub ###

 To register on the Hub, you can either use the `--push` option when creating your user, push the user once it has been created locally or sign up directly on the Hub.

-To push an existing user, simply invoke the _infinit-user_ with the `--push` mode and `--email` option to specify a valid email address.
+To push an existing user, simply invoke _infinit-user_ with the `--push` mode and `--email` option to specify a valid email address.
 Needless to say that this email address will *never* be shared with third parties and will solely be used for Infinit to communicate news of its file storage platform.

 **IMPORTANT**: Given the critical nature of the user identity, we strongly advise you to read the <a href="#log-in-on-another-device">Log in on another device</a> section in order to completely understand the ramifications of the options used when pushing your user.